We have a growing number of volunteers at the Trust and we’d love for you to join us.

-Our number of volunteers is ever growing – would you like to join us?
-Your knowledge and skills will make a huge difference and in return we will help you develop new skills and gain experience in an area of interest to you.
-Volunteers provide a range of support to our service users which can make a considerable difference to their wellbeing.
-The pace at which you work is determined by yourself in a relaxing and no-pressure environment.
+Your knowledge and skills will make a huge difference to our staff and service users, and in return we will help you develop new skills and gain experience in an area of interest to you.

 Who can volunteer?